kohanyirobert/dotnet-authn/README.md

 It supposed to _help_ things, but this isn't all that obvious.
 In order to tackle how to best leverage it let's focus on it in the examples.

 **Important**: since Identity is tailored to MVC style apps it works wonky when used in an SPA, meaning when an endpoint on a backend is accessed without the required authorization level instead of just returning a 401/403 status code to the frontend it sends a 302 with a redirect to `/Account/Login` which is not always useful.
 If this feature needs to be disabled [here's a way to do it](https://stackoverflow.com/a/64266340/433835).
+This [related Microsoft document might be of interest too](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity).

 ## What now?